Extending Layout Inspector

 used to instantiate the InspectorFlipperPlugin

-You may not need to create a whole new descriptor but instead you may just want to change extend an existing one to expose some new piece of data.
-In that case just locate the correct descriptor and edit its getData
+You may not need to create a whole new descriptor.
+Instead, you may just want to change extend an existing one to expose some new piece of data.
+In such a case, just locate the correct descriptor and edit its getData

 , getAttributes